Skeksis: skekNa

 Also known as the Slave-Master and the counterpart to the urRu urNol the Herbalist, skekNa is the supervisor and disciplinarian of the Skeksis' slaves.
 He is described in The World of the Dark Crystal as "purely and openly evil from the beginning" and in The Dark Crystal novelization as having "no imagination and no nobility at all."
 He has a hook for a left hand and an eye patch to hide his missing right eye.
 He dubiously claims to have an ear for music, and takes it upon himself to select specific slaves for skekTek to experiment upon.
 Along with skekTek, he is a strong supporter of skekUng, and at one point was considered for promotion to the rank of Patriarch for his loyalty.
 When the Crystal was restored, skekNa was absorbed by urNol as they reverted into their original urSkek form NaNol.

 He was mentioned by skekZok in The Dark Crystal: Age of Resistance, as skekOk considers calling the rest of the Skeksis back to the Castle during their battle against the Gelflings, noting that he, like skekSa the Mariner, would be "useful in a fight."

-In the film, he is performed by Mike Quinn and voiced by David Buck.
+In the film, skekNa is performed by Mike Quinn and voiced by David Buck.

 skekShod

 Also known as the Treasurer, the counterpart to the urRu urYod the Numerologist, and administratively skekSil's subordinate, skekShod is incapable of acknowledging anyone's presence unless offered some gift.
 Due to his limited vocabulary and excessive material desires, he frequently bribes the other Skeksis into loaning him their personal possessions.
 While not appearing or even mentioned in Age of Resistance, skekShod appears in the comic book sidestory which reveals him to oversee the Spritons' tithes and caused Hup's exile from Sami Thicket when he provoked the Podling to hit him.
 Along with skekAyuk and skekOk, he is a supporter of skekZok following skekSo's death.
 When the Crystal was restored, skekShod was absorbed by urYod as they reverted into their original urSkek form ShodYod.

-In the film, he is performed by Tim Rose and voiced by Charles Collingwood.
+In the film, skekShod is performed by Tim Rose and voiced by Charles Collingwood.